wwpass/passhub-docs/docs/70-passhub-business.md

 We suggest following through with the Graph API as it is easier however both options are available:

-## Deploying Passhub with Microsoft API
+## Passhub User Management with Azure

 You can deploy Passhub for Business to Azure through the Microsoft Graph API.